jtimberman/jtimberman.github.com/source/_posts/2013-09-10-managing-secrets-with-chef-vault.markdown

 ```

 The `[VALUES]` in this command is raw JSON that will be created in the
 data bag item by `chef-vault`.
-The `--search` option tells chef-vault to
+The `--search` option tells chef-vault
+to use the **public** keys of the nodes matching the SOLR query for
+encrypting the value.
+Then during the Chef run, chef-vault uses those
-allow any nodes that match the query to decrypt the secret with their
+node's **private** keys to decrypt the value.
-public key on the Chef Server.
 The `--admins` option tells chef-vault
 the list of users on the Chef Server who are also allowed to decrypt
 the secret.
 This is specified as a comma separated string for
 multiple admins.
 Finally, as I mentioned, I'm using a Chef Server so I